 The electronic documents will be considered filed when it is received by the clerk's designated computer during the clerk's business hours; otherwise the document is considered filed at the beginning of the next business day.
 (Monday - Friday 8am - 4:30pm, except scheduled holidays)

 Sealed Cover Sheets: Per GR 22 in Family Law and Guardianship cases, the appropriate cover sheet must be attached to the original document(s) for it to become sealed AND a separate copy of the cover sheet must be filed for the public file.
-This policy applies E-Filing as well as documents filed at the Clerk's Office in person or by mail.
+This policy applies to E-Filing as well as documents filed at the Clerk's Office in person or by mail.
 Please use the correct cover sheet for the type of documents being filed.
-E-File the document with the cover sheet as the 1st page and also e-file the cover separately as 1 page document for the public file.
+E-File the document with the cover sheet as the 1st page and also E-File the cover sheet separately as a 1 page only document for the public file.
 Below are the sealed covers sheets provided by Washington State Courts at www.courts.wa.gov/forms.

 |Sealed Financial Source Document|